Blane245/musicgenerator/notes.md

 # Bugs
+- fix generatoricon menu so it behaves better
 - getting a lot of popping during stochastic playback of one of the SMW presets. tried an attack ramp of 50ms but no difference
 - when a note sequence id reloaded, the duration of the generator should be recalculated.
 - when previewing in the generator dialog, changes made to the parameters are lost after the preview.
 Somehow the dialog has to be reactivated after a preview with these changes but not update the fileContents with the formData.
 This is a result of the use of the .copy() method which signals a change similar to the stop time calculation method above